Gilman Scholarship

 The University of Arizona Gilman Application Award

-Eligible students who successfully complete their Gilman Scholarship application and participate in an eligible University of Arizona Study Abroad program will receive a $500 Gilman Application Award from Arizona International Study Abroad whether or not they are selected for the Gilman Scholarship.
+Eligible students who successfully complete their Gilman Scholarship application and participate in an eligible University of Arizona Study Abroad program will receive a $750 Gilman Application Towards Opportunity Award from Arizona International Study Abroad whether or not they are selected for the Gilman Scholarship.

-I am not sure if I received a Pell Grant.
+I am not sure if I receive a Pell Grant.
 How can I check?

 Log into your UAccess Student Center and navigate to the “Financial Aid” tab.
 Select “Financial Aid Summary” and click on your “Financial Aid Offers.”
 You will see all the federal and institutional financial aid you were offered and have accepted.
 You must receive a Federal Pell Grant at the time of application to Gilman or while you will be studying abroad.

 What if I don't receive a federal Pell Grant, but do receive other federal financial aid?
-Am I still eligible to apply?
+Am I still eligible to apply to gilman?

 No, only students receiving a Federal Pell Grant at the time of application or at the time of the study abroad program are eligible for the Gilman Scholarship.
 Other forms of federal financial aid do not satisfy this eligibility requirement.
-We encourage you to visit our Scholarship Tracker and Scholarship Universe to view other available scholarships.
+We encourage you to visit our Scholarships page and Scholarship Universe to view other opportunities.

 What are the chances of me receiving the Gilman scholarship?

 Nationally, about 1 in 5 students are awarded a scholarship.
 Approximately 1 in 3 University of Arizona students who apply receive the Gilman scholarship.
-U of A students have received over $2 million dollars in funding from Gilman!
+More than 500 U of A students have received over $2 million dollars in funding from Gilman!

 Do I need to apply to my study abroad program before applying to Gilman?